dapplets/dapplet-cli/README.md

 ```

 ## Examples
-Run `dapplet-cli` from a project root directory containing a manifest.json file.
+Run `dapplet` from a project root directory containing a manifest.json file.

 The following global parameters can be filled using environment variables: